 Includes 13 standards that support an outcome where consumers receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of consumer rights, facilities, informed choice, minimises harm and acknowledges cultural and individual values and beliefs.
-Standards applicable to this service fully attained. -- -- --

-There are effective communication systems between staff, and residents and their families and with other health providers.
+There are effective communication systems between staff, between staff and residents and their families and with other health providers.
 The service adheres to the practices of open disclosure where necessary.

-Review of complaint records and interviews with staff, residents and families demonstrated that complaints received since the previous audit have been managed effectively.
-There have been no complaints to the Office of the Health and Disability Commissioner (HDC), no police investigations, coroner's inquests or issues-based audits.
+Review of complaint records and interviews with staff, residents and families demonstrated that complaints received since the previous audit has been managed effectively.
+The Office of the Health and Disability Commissioner (HDC) are in the process of investigating a complaint from 2018.